Mtnfx/RunningStatsProgram/DataAnalysis/RaceAnalysisData.md

   * A quadratic curve of best fit is ideal for extrapolating from already existing data, eg. actually predicting future times
   * A cubic curve most accurately interpolates data, eg. performing "what if" type scenarios in past races they may not have run in due to injury or other factors

-My analysis is nowhere close to complete at the moment as right now the two finished data sets I have wildly different accuracies.
+My analysis is nowhere close to complete at the moment as right now the two finished data sets have wildly different accuracies.
 Until I get more data sets completed, I cannot tell for certain if my analysis will be accurate enough to use.